Emile Haynie: 2010–2014: Mainstream hits

 Haynie was nominated for the 2010 Grammy Award for Album of the Year for Eminem's Recovery.
 He co-produced Kanye West's 2010 single, "Runaway", and expanded into pop and indie music, working with Lana Del Rey, Bruno Mars and Fun.
 Haynie produced Lana Del Rey's 2012 album, Born to Die, which debuted on the Billboard 200 chart at number two, and at number one in Britain, Germany, Ireland, Switzerland and Austria, respectively.
 Alongside Jeff Bhasker, Haynie also produced Fun's second album Some Nights (2012).
 Haynie also co-wrote Lady Antebellum's 2013's single, "Compass".

-2015–present:We Fall
+Since 2015: We Fall

 On January 19, 2015, Haynie announced he would be releasing his debut studio album, titled We Fall, featuring guest appearances from Andrew Wyatt, Brian Wilson, Rufus Wainwright, Lana Del Rey, Charlotte Gainsbourg, Sampha, Devonte Hynes, Nate Ruess, Colin Blunstone, Lykke Li, Romy Madley Croft, Randy Newman, Father John Misty and Julia Holter.
 The album, which was recorded over the course of six months in Los Angeles' Chateau Marmont, was made available for pre-order the following day and was revealed to be released February 23, 2015, under Interscope Records.